 The proponents behind a plan to build a high-grade palladium mine north of Thunder Bay are pressing the reset button.
 But with good reason.

-Exploration drilling by Clean Air Metals at its Thunder Bay North project recently hit massive sulfide material at one of its deposits, 40 kilometres north of the city.
+Exploration drilling by Clean Air Metals at its Thunder Bay North project recently hit massive sulfide material at one of its deposits.

 In a recent news release, the Thunder Bay-based junior mining company is calling this a "potential gamechanger."

 The company has been drawing comparisons between the geology of Thunder Bay North to that of Norilsk, a prolific mining area in Russia's High Arctic that's been in production for more than a century.
 It's considered one of the world's richest and most minerally well-endowed mining camps.